The medical term for low blood sugar is hypoglycaemia or ‘hypos’. Hypoglycaemia occurs when blood sugar levels fall to below 3.9mmol/L or 70 mg/dL.

 experience stressful situation

-On average, studies show that people with type 2 diabetes on insulin therapy experience 23 low blood sugar episodes (mild or moderate) every year.
+On average, studies show that people with type 2 diabetes on insulin therapy experience 23 low blood sugar episodes (mild or moderate) over a year.

-hypoglycaemia can, over time, lead to 'hypo unawareness', where the
+Having repeated hypoglycaemia can, over time, lead to 'hypo

-warning symptoms of low blood sugar stop being felt, making it
+unawareness', where the warning symptoms of low blood sugar stop being

 Download the Hypoglycaemia Profiler to help recognise and track your hypos.